Hennessy-Milner Theorems via Galois Connections: Qualitative Case

 \end{proof}

 Finally the induced behaviour function is the one expected for trace equivalence: the bisimilarity function on the determinized transition system.
 This is true only for congruences, since $\bet$ automatically returns a congruence.
-However, since in the Kleene iteration we obtain only congruences, it is easy to see that $\mu\bet$ is indeed trace equivalence (cf.\thinspace Thm.~\ref{thm:decoratedtraceequiv}).